Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Conclusion

 \section{Conclusion}

 This paper presents optimisation techniques for quantum kernel policies for efficient quantum policy gradient algorithms, including numerical and analytical gradient computations as well as parametric and non-parametric representations.
-We define various kernel-based policies based on representer theorem formalisms, which include a purely coherent PQC, a Softmax PQC, and a Gaussian wave function preparation.
-We prove quadratic improvements of kernel-based policy gradient and actor-critic algorithms over their classical counterparts, across different formulations of stochastic and deterministic kernel-based policies.
-Two actor-critic algorithms are proposed that improve on quantum policy gradient algorithms under favourable conditions, depending on the critic's deviation from the baseline prediction for our first implementation and the critic gradient norm for our second implementation.
+We define various kernel-based policies based on representer theorem formalisms, which include the Representer Raw-PQC as a purely coherent PQC suitable for numerical policy gradient, as well as the Representer Softmax-PQC and the Gauss-QKP policy suitable for implementing with state preparation and analytical policy gradient.
+Empirical results indicate the learnability of such coherent PQCs.
+Theoretical results prove quadratic improvements of kernel-based policy gradient and actor-critic algorithms over their classical counterparts, across different formulations of stochastic and deterministic kernel-based policies.
+Quantum actor-critic algorithms are proposed that improve on quantum policy gradient algorithms under favourable conditions.
+Our approach results in improved query complexity results by reducing the number of parameters, improving the optimisation landscape by regularisation, lowering analytic bounds on deterministic gradients which are given by the kernel, and reducing the variance using baselines.
+Additionally, with our quantum natural actor-critic algorithm, it is possible to implement a quantum natural policy gradient algorithm without requiring the computation of the Fisher information matrix.
 Compared to traditional parametrised quantum circuit policies, the proposed quantum kernel policies allow convenient analytical forms for the gradient and techniques for expressiveness control, and are suitable for vector-valued action spaces.

 \begin{appendices}